 The estimation of the useful life of an item of property, plant and equipment is a matter of management judgment based upon experience with similar assets.
 In determining the useful life of an asset, management considers the expected usage, estimated technical obsolescence, physical wear and tear and the physical environment in which the asset is operated.
 Changes in any of these conditions or estimates may result in adjustments for future depreciation rates.
 The Group policy is to periodically review the estimated useful lives of its property plant and equipment.
-This review during 2014 indicated that for certain asset categories and individual assets useful lives were generally longer than the useful lives used for depreciation purposes in the Group financial statements.
-As a result the Group revised the estimated useful lives for such categories of property, plant and equipment effective 1 July 2014.
-The net effect of this change in estimate was to reduce 2014 depreciation by RR 247,310 thousand.
-The effect on future periods cannot be reasonably estimated as it will depend on the future capital expenditure for such asset categories.
+In 2015 Group did not revise the estimated useful lives for any category of property, plant and equipment.